MP’s letter over plans to move ‘130 asylum seekers from Ibis to Holiday Inn hotel’ in Rotherham

 “There is no spare capacity within the Rotherham NHS system.

-“Rotherham town-centre based BAME organisations have limited capacity to travel to the hotel, with the Refugee Council in particular particularly overstretched, incluidng in supporting the Afghan ARAP scheme.”
+“Rotherham town-centre based BAME organisations have limited capacity to travel to the hotel, with the Refugee Council in particular particularly overstretched.”